cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 # ============================================
 # Includes:
 # ============================================
-#  -- Bluetooth Device Hunter (Classic + LE combined or separate).
+#  -- Bluetooth Device Hunter (Classic + LE combined or separate):
 #  -- -- -- Hunt via Scanning All, Single MAC, OUI prefix, and/or Name.
 #  -- -- -- RSSI meter for each found signal, best signal showing at the bottom of the screen.
 #  -- -- -- Custom configuration allowed and data builds over time in case name or manufacturer is missed on first scans.
 #  -- -- -- Verbose logging / debugging available.
+#  -- Bluetooth Device Detection:
-#  -- Axon / CC Skimmer / Flipper / Flock / Meshtastic / USB Kill / WiFi Pineapple BT Scanner.
+#  -- -- -- Axon / CC Skimmer / Flipper / Flock / Meshtastic / USB Kill / WiFi Pineapple BT Scanner.
 #  -- -- -- Scan the airwaves, save targets, or scan your already saved target list from Device Hunter scans.
+#  -- Bluetooth Jammer Detector & Locator:
+#  -- -- -- Detects & Locates Bluetooth Jammers/Interference Devices within close range.
+#  -- -- -- USB Bluetooth Adapter Required to utilize the connection between internal and external Bluetooth.
+#  -- -- -- The stronger the jammer/interference, the more easily it will be found.
+#  -- -- -- Even a weak jammer can cause signal outages in devices, but it takes a very strong interference or being very close (at most 4-6 ft away from source) to interrupt the connection between the internal Bluetooth and external USB Bluetooth.
 #  -- Target Probing:
 #  -- -- -- Required to set a Target before accessing the Probe menu.
 #  -- -- -- Set Target MAC, Hunt Target, Browse Services, Get Target Info, Get Target Vendor, Verify Target Connection.